 The Media Support organisation report of 2012 about media in Yemen explains that before 2011 there were clear red lines which President Ali Abdullah Saleh considered inviolable.
 Journalists were largely able to understand the risks of crossing them.
 But with the collapse of Saleh’s presidency came a new threatening environment, in which red lines and those who had the guns to enforce them proliferated.
 After enduring more than three decades of censorship, Yemen’s press should have flourished after President Saleh announced his resignation in November 2011 in the face of months of massive protests.
 Revolution helped a lot of new media to emerge; most of them are belonging to the Muslim Brotherhood Islah Party or have political views very close to it.
 But like in so many Arab countries after that period, hopes for greater freedom for the press were dashed.

 The situation definitely collapsed in 2014 and at the beginning of 2015, when Houthis occupied the city of Sana’a and then expanded their presence, influence and power from the North to the South.
 In the North, the circulation of certain press, belonging to the official government and President Hadi was discouraged and even blocked; especially the press close to the Muslim Brotherhood vision, and the Islah Party political views was stopped, offices closed, journalists fired or even arrested and kidnapped by gunmen and militias.
 Some of them disappeared and no one knows where they are exactly until now.
-In the city of Sana’a, actually, the only press available is that belonging to Houthis militias, Ansarullah party or, if independent, which supports de facto the new government in the North, criticizes the loyal government of Mansur Hadi and condemns the GCC war operation campaign against Yemen.
+In the city of Sana’a, actually, the only press available is that belonging to Houthis militias, Ansarullah party or, if independent, which supports de facto the new government in the North, criticizes the loyal government of Mansur Hadi and condemns the Saudi led military campaign against Yemen.

 The media market didn’t develop as expected after the Revolution in 2011, but rather transitioned to a weak phase, absolutely dominated by the links between the media and the political parties.
 This is totally clear in the printed media marked, followed by the broadcast TV market and website circulation where, with the presence of international and satellite channels and websites not based in the country, it is possible to have access to different and various views about what is happening inside and outside of Yemen.